CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/show-resources-chart.md

 # Show Resources Chart

+The Resource Chart is an essential tool for visualizing the allocation of resources and managing their capacity effectively.
+By using this chart, users can monitor the availability, usage, and overall workload of specific resources or resource groups over a given period.
 If the Show Resource Chart checkbox is checked, a form with Resource Chart is displayed.

 ## Resource Chart

 ![Show Resource Chart](./media/show-resources-chart/show-resource-chart.webp)

-Chart communicates four different kinds of time for a specific resource or a group of resources:
+The Resource Chart communicates four critical metrics related to time for a resource or group of resources:

-- **Availability** – data displayed here is taken from Resource Calendar.
-It consists of Occupied and Free time.
+- **Availability**: derived from the Resource Calendar, this metric indicates the total time a resource is available, including both occupied and free time.
-- **Occupied** – is calculated from all Manufacturing Orders assigned to a specific resource in a required period.
+- **Occupied**: Calculated from all Manufacturing Orders assigned to a specific resource within the selected period.
-- **Free** – Availability minus Occupied time.
-A value that describes a time when a resource is not working and is free to use.
+- **Free**: the remaining time when the resource is not occupied.
+This is calculated as Availability minus Occupied time.
-- **Overloaded** – value is displayed here when the Occupied value exceeds Availability.
-In this situation, a value displayed here shows the amount of time over Availability time.
+- **Overloaded**: Displays the amount of time a resource’s workload exceeds its Availability.

 After setting the required time constraints (in the example screenshot, the period starts on 2015-01-15 and ends on 2015-02-05), a resource chart will be filled with data:

-- a value of time next to each type of time mentioned above
+- a value of time next to each type of time mentioned above.
 - a graphic representation of those values, which allows fast comparison of different times.

 Within the Chart, data for a specific resource or a group of resources can be displayed.

-The dynamic chart updates automatically when the displayed data changes, e.g., by modifying graphic representations on a Gantt Chart.
+The chart dynamically updates in real-time when data changes, such as modifications made on the Gantt Chart.
+This ensures the most accurate representation of resource allocation.

 ### Refresh Button

 ![Refresh](./media/show-resources-chart/refresh-resource-chart.webp)

-The capacity graphs displayed in the Gantt chart are based on the Manufacturing Orders selected and loaded into the form.
-The user can choose a subset of Orders in the Manufacturing Order selection screen.
-Therefore, to get an accurate picture of the resource capacity, to include all selected and non-selected Orders, pressing the refresh button will calculate the actual capacity situation.
+The capacity graphs in the Gantt chart are generated based on the Manufacturing Orders selected and loaded into the form.
+Users can filter and choose a specific subset of orders in the Manufacturing Order selection screen.
+To ensure an accurate view of resource capacity, including both selected and unselected orders, clicking the refresh button recalculates and updates the capacity data accordingly.

 ## Example

-The following example helps to understand the data displayed on the resource chart and where it was taken.
+To better understand the data displayed on the resource chart and its sources, let’s examine the following example.

-The screenshots below present Manufacturing Orders used on the chart:
+The screenshots below illustrate the Manufacturing Orders used to generate data for the resource chart:

 ![Manufacturing Order](./media/show-resources-chart/manufacturing-order-1.webp)

 ![Manufacturing Order](./media/show-resources-chart/manufacturing-order-2.webp)

-Resources used on those Manufacturing Orders are:
+The table below summarizes the resources utilized in these Manufacturing Orders, along with their attributes:

 |            | Resources | Resource Group | Type | Run time | UoM |
 | :--------: | :-------: | :------------: | :--: | :------: | :-: |